Mobile site search icon.

 Pediatric (2 to <12)

-One of the largest prevention studies in HAE with the longest active treatment duration1-5
+With 125 patients, HELP was one of the largest studies in HAE prevention with the longest active treatment duration1-5

 TAKHZYRO is clinically proven to help prevent HAE attacks with every-2-weeks dosing that takes ≤1 minute to administer—patients experienced long-term freedom from attacks for an average of 14.8 (SD=12.4) months1,2*†‡

-TAKHZYRO was studied in a range of patients with HAE type I or II
+TAKHZYRO was studied in a range of patients with HAE type I or II1,2

 125